ylab-hi/segmeter/README.md

 ## Docker

 In additon, we provide a ready-to-use Docker container that has segmeter preconfigured.
+It can be found at [dockerhub](https://hub.docker.com/r/yanglabinfo/segmeter)

 ## Singularity